4 things you should know before you buy a coffee machine - from adding a milk frother to recycling pods

 How to get the best from the daily grind

-A green-painted kitchen with a black coffee machine and kettle
+A white-tiled kitchen with wood-effect cupboards and a silver coffee machine

 (Image credit: Future PLC/Caroline Foster)